 Adapt or Die?

-In conclusion, yes, the challenge of virtual hearings have been placed on to experts and we have had to adapt.
+In conclusion, yes, the challenge of virtual hearings has been placed on experts and we have had to adapt.
 However, was this a complete surprise?

 The intent was always introducing technology into the court system by giving it the necessary time to adjust and iron out any teething problems.

 The process happened much quicker than planned and we have adapted.
 The previous use of virtual hearings was perhaps inadequate.
-The fast tracking of the virtual hearing has come with some challenges but cannot be wholly unexpected.
+The fast-tracking of the virtual hearing has come with some challenges but cannot be a complete surprise.